Google Ads

 Google Ads for therapists is an excellent marketing strategy for therapists hoping to fill their private practices.
 Google Ads, previously called Google AdWords, is a form of advertising that takes place directly on the Google search results page.
 Because of their prominent placement, Google Ads help you get directly in front of potential clients that are looking to hire a therapist as soon as possible.

-As a specialist in marketing for therapists (hi, I’m Kristie), my opinion on Google Ads for therapists has changed over the years.
-But as of today, I highly recommend that therapists invest in Google Ads.
+As a specialist in marketing for therapists (hi, I’m Kristie), I highly recommend that therapists invest in Google Ads.
 In this piece, I’ll explain how Google Ads works, important metrics in Google Ads, and why it can be a great marketing strategy for therapists compared to other strategies.

 Google Ads, like all other forms of advertising, involves paying a platform for exposure to potential clients.
 There are all sorts of online advertising platforms, from Instagram ads to the display ads that clutter up your favorite food blogger’s recipe posts.